 When we think of someone being arrested for a DUI, the last thing we would think of is someone riding a bicycle.
 Leaving a bar late at night and being stopped, yes.
 Getting pulled out of a random roadside checkpoint stop, yes.
 However, can you get a DUI riding down the street on a bicycle?
-The answer is still yes.
-This is because under the law today, just because you are riding a bicycle does not exclude you from being stopped for a DUI or DWI if an officer sees you and believes you are intoxicated.
+The legal answer is still yes.
+This is because under the law today, just because you are riding a bicycle, this does not exclude you from being stopped for a DUI or DWI if an officer sees you and believes you are intoxicated.

 First, you will have to check the exact wording of your state laws.
 For instance, if the law specifically says “motor vehicle,” there is a very good chance the courts will not consider riding a bicycle intoxicated as a DUI.
 However, if the law simply states the word “vehicles,” you may be subject to a DUI if you are caught riding a bicycle intoxicated.

 It is important to note that the legal definition of “under the influence” for the purpose of cycling while impaired laws is usually different from the definition used for DUI laws that apply to motor vehicles.
 The specific legal definition of “under the influence” for the purpose of cycling while impaired laws may vary depending on the jurisdiction, but it generally means that you are unable to ride safely due to the effects of alcohol or drugs.